by Professor Tony Attwood, Clinical Psychologist

 Those who have an ASD are prone to have a catastrophic reaction or meltdown when overly stressed, anxious or frustrated.
 The meltdown may be externalized, with an intense despair that manifests as an expression of anger, perhaps with destruction of property or aggression towards a person.
 The meltdown can also be internalised, with intense self-blame and hatred and even suicidal thoughts and actions or ‘depression attack’.

-There will need to be a plan for how to cope with a meltdown, either externalised or internalised, to help restore reasonable thoughts and behaviour and for the person to regain self-control.
-There are some guidelines.
+There will need to be a plan for coping with meltdowns, either externalised or internalised, to help restore reasonable thoughts and behaviour and for the person to regain self-control.

 The first guideline is for the family member to be calm and to only talk about what the person can do to rectify the situation and the emotions.
 A useful analogy, first developed by Sue Larkey, is to become the voice of a navigational GPS in a car.
 The automated voice does not criticize or pass judgement on the driver, but simply and calmly explains how to rectify the situation.
 It is important in a meltdown to focus on what to do, not on the unacceptable behaviour.